-Accreditation 3rd Party -certification audit:
+Accreditation 3rd Party - Certification Audit:

 The objective of the certification audit is to determine whether the Drinking Water Quality Management System (QMS) is conforming to the requirements of the MECP DWQMS.
-The audit of the Millbrook Drinking Water System Operational Plan was conducted by an NSF auditor on August 11th, 2022.
-There were five non-conformances found during this audit and there were 6 opportunities for improvement (OFI) noted during the audit.
-The non-conformances were investigated and corrected satisfactorily.
-OFIs will be reviewed for consideration in the DWQMS operational plan review.
+The audit of the Millbrook Drinking Water System Operational

+Plan was conducted by an NSF auditor on August 22nd, 2023.
+There were no non-conformances found during this audit.